jordans-openai/guitar-plugin/readme.md

 Many concepts and ideas were borrowed from [pcorey/chord](https://github.com/pcorey/chord/tree/master)!

 ## TODO
+- [ ] bug: muted and open strings are not handled separately. this ruins the voicing scoring and creates misleading tabs
+- [ ] bug: the finger locations on many chords just look wrong...
-- [] the chords generated should follow logic to chain together well (voice leading, distance, etc)
+- [ ] the chords generated should follow logic to chain together well (voice leading, distance, etc)
-- [] by default, the chords generated should be easy to play!
--
-## ideas
-- each actual fingering should have an id (stateless) that encodes offset/fret/finger/name
-- the api should accept excludes of ids, to let the user say "do it again, without that chord" or "give me an alternate"
-- the api could return several tabs for each chords, each one with scores for reach, flow, invertedness, etc. they could be sorted with a default rule, and the the model may be smart enough to pick different ones based on user feedback. alternatively, each chord entry in the request could have optional fields to specify which attribute to sort on, and which direction to sort in.
+- [ ] the chords API should accept hints for each chord, like `{"name":"Cmaj7", "hints": {"inversion": 2}}`
+- [ ] render images instead of ASCII